You are viewing this site in staging mode. Click in this bar to return to normal site.

 How is hard water measured, and when is soft water, soft?

 There are many ways to measure water hardness, and you get an approximate hardness level by ringing South East Water in East Kent or Southern Water in West Kent and Sussex.
 Alternatively, we'd be happy to come and do that hardness test for you based on your home's water supply.
-Sometimes we can find that one part of a street differs from another part of a street, which sounds bizarre, and in those circumstances, it all depends on which way the water main comes in and where it is served from.

 We prefer to use the Hach test kit as it is the most accurate way outside of a laboratory to get an accurate hardness reading.
 The Hach test kit uses the universal method of measurement, Parts Per Million, PPM, which is directly drawn on the Hach test kit from the American form of measurement of Grains per Gallon.